Clear correlation between monopoles and the chiral condensate in SU(3) QCD: Local correlation

 Figure~\ref{fig:corrfunc} shows the correlation function $C(x-y)$ between the local chiral condensate $\langle \bar \chi \chi(x)\rangle_u$ and the local monopole density $\rho_{\mathrm{L}}(y)$,

-as the function of $|x-y|$, for the bare quark masses of $m = 0.02, 0.015$, and $0.01$.
-Here, the correlation function $C(x-y)$ is normalized to be unity at $|x-y|=0$ at each $m$.
+as the function of $|x-y|$, for $24^3 \times 24$ at $\beta$=6.0 and $32^3 \times 32$ at $\beta$=6.2.
+In both lattices, the bare quark masses of $m = 0.02, 0.015$, and $0.01$ are used, and the correlation function $C(x-y)$ is normalized to be unity at $|x-y|=0$ at each $m$.
 Within the error bar, the correlation function $C(x-y)$ seems to be a single-valued function of $|x-y|$, and no significant $m$-dependence of the correlation function is found in this bare quark-mass region.

-It is likely that the correlation function $C(x-y)$ monotonically decreases with the distance $r\equiv |x-y|$ and almost vanishes for large $r$ such as $r>5~(\simeq 0.5~{\rm fm})$, and thus a strong correlation between the local chiral condensate and the monopole density is quantitatively clarified.
+It is likely that the correlation function $C(x-y)$ monotonically decreases with the distance $r\equiv |x-y|$ and almost vanishes for large $r$ such as $r \gtrsim 0.5\, {\rm fm}$, and thus a strong correlation between the local chiral condensate and the monopole density is quantitatively clarified.

 From these lattice QCD results, we conclude that there exists a direct clear local correlation between monopoles and the chiral condensate.